Barbra Streisand Teases ‘Stay Tuned’ After Reuniting With Her ‘A Star Is Born’ Co-Star On Twitter

 Legendary singer Barbra Streisand shared an iconic moment on Twitter as she reunited with her A Star is Born co-star Kris Kristofferson, 43 years after their iconic film’s initial release.

-Streisand shared a photo of the two on her Twitter account on March 3, penning a cryptic caption which read “It was so wonderful to see my friend Kris who stopped by yesterday.
-Stay tuned…”
+Streisand shared a photo of the two on her Twitter account on April 3, penning a cryptic caption which invited her followers to “stay tuned.”

-Streisand and Kristofferson co-starred in the 1976 version of the film, the third and most beloved installment until the wildly popular 2018 version of the story. which details the love affair of an up and coming female musician who falls in love with a male musician in his decline.
+Streisand and Kristofferson co-starred in the 1976 version of the film, the third and most beloved installment until the wildly popular 2018 version of the story. which details the love affair of an up-and-coming female musician who falls in love with a male musician in his decline.

 The 2018 version of A Star is Born starred Lady Gaga and Bradley Cooper.
 The initial film which set the premise for three subsequent versions starred Janet Gaynor and Fredric March in 1937.
 It was then remade into a musical starring Judy Garland and James Mason in 1954.

 In Kristofferson and Streisand’s version, Kristofferson portrayed musician John Norman Howard, who fell in love with aspiring singer Esther Hoffman, played by Streisand.
-The same premise would hold for the 2018 remake starring Cooper and Gaga.
+Though the characters’ names were changed, the same premise would hold for the 2018 remake starring Cooper and Gaga.
 Streisand and Gaga were both nominated for an Academy Award for Best Song from a Motion Picture; Streisand won for “Evergreen” in 1976 and Gaga scored a trophy for “Shallow” in 2019.

 It was so wonderful to see my friend Kris who stopped by yesterday.
 Stay tuned…???? pic.twitter.com/2qUrgOikHk